 - Persecution: Christians suffered through 10 major persecutions during these centuries.
 The last two persecutions, under Emperor Diocletian and Galerius, resulted in the martyrdom of around 20,000 Christians.

-- The spread of Christianity: According to Christian tradition, the 12 apostles dispersed out of Jerusalem throughout parts of the Roman Empire to preach and teach the gospel.
-Christianity was appealing to many members of the lower classes in the Roman empire.
+- The spread of Christianity: According to Christian tradition, the 12 apostles dispersed out of Jerusalem throughout the Roman Empire to preach and teach the gospel.
+Christianity appealed to numerous members of the lower classes in the Roman Empire.

 - Ante-Nicene Period: